neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

 ### What Do We Want in an Explanation?

-As physicians, we need to be able to make quick, accurate decisions in order to treat patient's effectively.
-Therefore, we want explanations that are...
+Physicians, for example, need to be able to make quick, accurate decisions in order to treat patient's effectively.
+Based on our experience working with ECGs, we complied the follow list of wants, alluded to in the figure above:

-1. Instancewise
+1. Instancewise (aka Personalized)
 - We want instancewise explanations for multiple reasons.
 Firstly, our data may be translationally invariant.
 For example, we may be interested in identifying cancer from histology images.
 Here, our explanation should identify cancerous cells regardless of their location within the image.
 Secondly, instancewise explanations allow for a more granular understanding of the data.
 In medicine, this may help provide personalized information.
 1. Accurate/ High Fidelity
 - We want explanations that can reliably provide which features are the most important for generating the model prediction/target.
 3. Simple
 - We want explanations that are simple enough to be interpreted by a human, both in terms of their presentation to a human and the mathematical concept conveyed by the explanation.
 4. Fast
 - Providing a granular/personalized understanding of the data can be computationally challenging, however it allows for a more dynamic insights to be gained.
-For example, physicians may be able to develop insights from the changes in disease risk influenced by certain patient characteristics.
 Therefore, we want to be able to provide explanations that scale to large datasets and can be accessed in real-time.

 Now that we know we want...